jeffliu6068/GMMchisquare/README.md

 filt: level of background expression log2 transformed (2^-0.829) to match with the parameter log2-transform = True

+#### Returns Output

+input_dataf: returns the filtered data

 ### GMM.GMM_modelingt

-**GMM.GMM_modelingt is the main function which uses GMM and chi-square fit protocol to decipher the underlying sub populations.
-It can be used this way:**
+GMM.GMM_modelingt is the main function which uses GMM and chi-square fit protocol to decipher the underlying sub populations.
+For example:

-*Use Case1: calculating background threshold*
+### *Use Case1: calculating background threshold*

 ```
-means, covars, filt = GMM_modelingt('TCGA Colorectal Cancer' ,input_data_cancer,log2transform=True,verbosity = True,Single_tail_validation=False,calc_back=True, calc_backpara= False)
+means, std, filt = GMM_modelingt('TCGA Colorectal Cancer' ,input_data_cancer,log2transform=True,
+                      ,calc_back=True, calc_backpara= False)
 ```
+#### Input

+'TCGA Colorectal Cancer': ID in this case will be automatically used as the title for your output graphs

+input_data_cancer: input data with genes (row) x samples (columns)

+log2transform: perform log2-transformation on the data

+calc_back: True to calculate background threshold

+calc_backpara: False to turn off since we are calculating for background threshold to draw difference between noise expression level and negative

+#### Returns Output

+means: Mean of identified distributions

+std: Standard deviation of identified distributions

+filt: Cutoff between the distributions

-*Use case2: looking for a subcategorizing the distribution a single gene*
+### *Use case2: Subcategorizing the distribution a single gene*

 ```
 gene = 'TGFB1'